duckarmor/Freeze/docs/MigratingFromLlama.md

 - Not implemented.
 Reconsider if you really need this.

 ### .create
-- Not implemented.
+- A temporary, deprecated compatibility layer exists.
 Consider `table.create` instead.

 ### .equals
-- `Freeze.List.equals` will perform value-equality instead of reference-equality
+- Freeze.[List.equals] will perform **value-equality** instead of **reference-equality**.
-- `Freeze.List.equals` only accepts two objects to compare between instead of varags arguments
+- Freeze.[List.equals] only accepts two objects to compare between instead of varags arguments.
-- `Freeze.List.equals` will treat nil and void as values, where `Freeze.List.equals` would ignore these arguments

 ### .equalsDeep
 - Not implemented.

 ### .find
-- `Freeze.List.find` accepts a predicate instead of a value.
+- Freeze.[List.find] accepts a predicate instead of a value.
 - Consider `table.find` if you want to use a static value.

 ```lua